Clergy & Congregations

 Statement of Mission

 Below you will find the 2020 SOM Timeline, Application and Spreadsheet Template.
 Please read the timeline carefully.
-Also note that …Read More »
+Also note that an…Read More »

 Check out the resources below to assist in daily prayer or corporate worship: